 Market Risk (All Funds).
 The NAV and investment return of a Fund will fluctuate based upon changes in the value of the Fund's portfolio securities.
 The market value of a security may move up or down, sometimes rapidly and unpredictably.
 These fluctuations may cause a security to be worth less than the price originally paid for it, or less than it was worth at an earlier time.
 Market risk may affect a single issuer, industry, sector of the economy or the market as a whole.
 U.S. and international markets have experienced, and may continue to experience, volatility, which may increase risks associated with an investment in the Funds.
 The market value of securities in which the Funds invest is based upon the market's perception of value and is not necessarily an objective measure of the securities' value.
 In some cases, for example, the stock prices of individual companies have been negatively affected even though there may be little or no apparent degradation in the financial condition or prospects of the issuers.
-Similarly, the debt markets have experienced substantially lower valuations, reduced liquidity, price volatility, credit downgrades, increased likelihood of default, and valuation difficulties.
-As a result of this significant volatility, many of the following risks associated with an investment in the Funds may be increased.
-Continuing market volatility may have adverse effects on the Funds.
+Similarly, the debt markets have experienced substantially lower valuations, reduced liquidity, price volatility, many of the following risks associated with an investment in the Funds.